Vince-F/lemu/CHANGELOD.md

 # Changelog

+## V1.6.3
+### Fixes
+- set working directory to the one of backstop configuration file

 ## V1.6.2
 ### Fixes
 - For approval of single test, correctly clean filename the same way BackstopJS does